-The Rainforest Information Centre is a not-for-profit organisation dedicated to the protection of the Earth's remaining rainforests in partnership with the indigenous people and local communities who depend on them.
+The Rainforest Information Centre is a grassroots, volunteer-based not-for-profit organisation dedicated to the protection of the Earth's remaining rainforests, in partnership with Indigenous and local communities who depend on them.

 India has lost over 40% of its remaining diverse forest cover in the last 100 years.
 In 2009, India ranked 10th worldwide in the amount of annual forest loss.
 Indian forest loss has been driven primarily by agriculture, commercial logging, and mining.
 Indigenous and subsistence communities who were traditionally dependent on forests for food and firewood are increasingly struggling to survive.